About Us

 John Harris

 One Blood is really the best overall account of Christian mission engagement with Indingeous Australians and thanks to Concilia it has been republished as an eBook.
-Its not Victorian specific but it does have many references to and details of a number of the Victorian missions.
 It’s a huge tome and at times, a fairly ‘dry’ account but also deeply moving through an understated power.
-This book was very important in my personal ’conversion’ to Indigenous Australia.

 Get Resource